KARISHMASHINDE/StudentApp/README.md

 Features of this Project
 Admin Users Can Do following Actions

-See Overall Summary Charts of Students, Courses, Manage Students/ Can Add Students
+  1.See Overall Summary Charts of Students, Courses, 2.Manage Students/ Can Add Students
-Manage Course / Can Add Course
+  3.Manage Course / Can Add Course
-See List of Student along with Detail
+  4.See List of Student along with Detail
-Admin Login
+  5.Admin Login
-Admin DashBoard with Student and Course Count
+  5.Admin DashBoard with Student and Course Count
-How to Install and Run this project?
+# How to Install and Run this project?
 # Pre-Requisites:

 --> Install Git Version Control [ https://git-scm.com/ ]